eigenbooks/bayes-missing-manual/book/appendix-theory.md

 p(H|e) = \frac{p(H)p(e|H)}{\int{p(H)p(e|H)}dH}
 $$ (eq-calculus-probability-evidence)

-This is the most general formulation of Bayes theorem and soon after it is presented there is usually a note saying that the calculation of the integral is impossible in practical real world situations.
+This is the most complex formulation of Bayes theorem and soon after it is presented there is usually a note saying that the calculation of the integral is impossible in practical real world situations.
 This always lead me to wonder why if you can't calculate the integral, would you show the result in the first place?
 Most books on Bayes theorem - including this one - focus on how to exploit a loop hole of some kind so you don't have to calculate the *impossible* integral.

 (temporal-constraints)=
 #### Temporal sequencing
 It is important to point out that the derivation assumes no temporal sequencing of any kind.
 It is totally valid to observe data first and then generate a hypothesis.
 I believe that this is quite common in practice and makes Bayes theorem very useful.
 For example evidence occurs before the hypothesis in these types of situations:

 - Your playing a game of chance at a casino and you loose 5 times in row, what are the odds that the casino is cheating you given your loosing streak?
-- You find an pair of underwear that is not yours in your bedroom, what are the odds that you your partner is not being faithful?
+- You find an pair of underwear that is not yours in your bedroom, what are the odds that your partner is not being faithful?
-- You observe an unidentified flying object (UFO), what are the odds of the vehicle was extraterrestrial life?
+- You observe an unidentified flying object (UFO), what are the odds the vehicle was extraterrestrial life?
 - Late October polling results show a political candidate leading in key battle ground states, what are the odds that candidate wins an early November election?
-- You hear a customer ask if you have "fork handles", what are the odds they are really asking for "four candles"?
+- You hear a customer ask if you have *fork handles*, what are the odds they are really asking for *four candles*?

 For those familiar with the scientific method this may sound sacrilege.
 Many of us are taught that good science necessitates the creation of a hypothesis first, then you test that hypothesis.
 If your goal is to prove something scientifically, then I couldn't agree more with the hypothesis-then-test approach.
 You most often see this approach in a controlled laboratory setting.
-Bayes theorem is useful in a controlled laboratory setting.
+Bayes theorem can be useful in a controlled laboratory setting.
 However, traditional null hypothesis significance testing is also useful in a controlled laboratory setting.
 Applying Bayes theorem for controlled laboratory settings requires some nuance that is beyond the scope of this book.

-If your goal is to simply draw a reasonable explanation for the evidence you are observing when you are more or less naive to the underlying mechanisms then the evidence-then-hypothesis approach is perfectly acceptable.
+If your goal is to simply draw a reasonable explanation for the evidence you are observing when you are more or less naive to the underlying mechanisms, the evidence-then-hypothesis approach is perfectly acceptable.

 The point is that we apply temporal constraints to Bayes theorem to fit our needs, there is nothing in the derivation that restricts the use of Bayes theorem in other ways.
 The use of prior and posterior makes it seem like there is a temporal order, but that is just a convention separate from the actual derivation.
 It is unusual, but it is even possible to [work backwards](mystic-seer) from a posterior probability to identify the implied prior probability.